Simon McDermott loves his Dad, but his Father doesn’t always know that or even know that Simon is his Son.

 The more Alzheimer’s kicked in, the more Dad became violent – both physically and verbally – it was incredibly difficult to manage.
 And terrifying at times.

-Alzheimer’s Society provide a telephone helpline to sufferers and their families.
+Alzheimer’s Society provides a telephone helpline to sufferers and their families.
 I cannot begin to describe how a stranger’s voice at the end of the phone line helped when things got really bad.

 Dad was a singer throughout his life – he was a Butlin’s Redcoat and then traveled around singing in clubs around the country.
 He worked in a factory when he got married and did the occasional bit of singing on the side.
 His nickname is The Songaminute Man – simply because of how many songs he knows.